375-351-Great Vocals

 Writer/Composer: Leon Russell

-This American singer / songwriter knew no boundaries, he appealed to almost every genre of music, from this Jazz piece to Pop, R&B, and Soul.
+This American singer / songwriter knew no boundaries, he appealed to almost every genre of music, from this Jazz piece to R&B, Pop and Soul.
 He was known for his stellar guitar work, and for his super-smooth vocal delivery.
 His offering here is a stunner, with him frequently harmonizing with his guitar chords, producing a rapturous sound, unheard of in any Pop or smooth Jazz piece.
-His warm baritone vocal is both hypnotic and appealing, as he sings in a seemingly new style that has bravado and vibrato—it really is an award winning masterpiece.
-His guitar work is now legendary, check this out…Absolutely Superb!
+His warm baritone vocal is both hypnotic and appealing, as he sings in a seemingly new style that has bravado and vibrato—it really is an Grammy award-winning masterpiece.
+His guitar work is now legendary, check this out…Absolutely Astonishing and Superb!

 368. TURN, TURN, TURN (To Everything There is a Season) (1965)